 - Common Ground is an English as a Second Language program offered twice a week at beginners and intermediate levels.

-Fred Victor’s Creative Programs are a gateway to learning, trust, self-esteem, belonging and improved mental health.
+First of all, Fred Victor’s Creative Programs are a gateway to learning, trust, self-esteem, belonging and above all improved mental health.
 They offer an outlet for people to express themselves when words may be hard to find.

 - The Arts Program is a safe, supportive space for artists to create their masterpieces in a group setting.
 Every week, an expressive arts instructor facilitates the group.
 There are also outings and opportunities to display and sell artwork.
 In this way, the program operates as a community economic development project for Fred Victor artists.